danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 MCMC_burn <- 1001
 ```

-Once this has been done, the `ggplot` code to reproduce the results for the test on the bivariates—representing the lower panels in Figure 2—is provided below.
+Once this has been done, the `ggplot` code to reproduce the results for the **test on the bivariates**—representing the lower panels in Figure 2—is provided below.

 ``` r
 matr_1 <- matrix(0,p,p)